How Often Should You Do HBOT? Evidence-Based Frequency Protocols

 At Wellness Elite Fitness in Friendswood, TX, HBOT is available exclusively to members through our membership tiers.
 Members gain access to:

-If you're interested in a physician-advised cellular health assessment and a personalized HBOT protocol designed for your body and goals, schedule a Cellular Health Consult with Dana Kantara ($100 per session, complimentary for Diamond and Diamond Plus members).
+If you're interested in a evidence-based cellular health assessment and a personalized HBOT protocol designed for your body and goals, schedule a Cellular Health Consult with Dana Kantara (complimentary for Diamond and Diamond Plus members; rate for other tiers on the lobby menu).

 Key Takeaways